 This is the next part of my rewrite of my instructions for turning words into knitting charts (or charts for other crafts).
 Once the letters have been turned into numbers, they need to be charted on a grid.
 I already posted three ways of making rectangular grids with the numbers; this is the fourth way.

 This is the method I tend to use most often for my lace stitch patterns, though it varies from word to word.

-There are a couple of metaphors for how this method works.
+There are a couple of metaphors for how Method 4 works.

 The one that came to mind when I created it is that the the marks on the grid are like the spaces between written words: they help us know where one word stops and the next begins.
 There is this difference: instead of marking words on the grid, I’m marking the spaces between numbers.
 Each number is represented by a line of white squares equal to that number, with a black square following to show where the count ends.